pine64/website/content/documentation/PineTime/Flashing/External_flash_partitioning.md

 [ESP32](https://en.wikipedia.org/wiki/ESP32) is a MCU managing partitions without hardcoded information and it is a good example to examine.
 It defines a [partition table](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/partition-tables.html) of 3Kb length at a fixed position with capacity to define 95 partitions.
 Maybe some excessive but the interesting thing is that partition table follow the pattern "offset-size-type" as basic information.

-The summing-up is that every system using partion index and not hardcoded stores the partition entries in some storage space and, this partition table, can be considered a little partition too.
+The summing-up is that every system using partition index and not hardcoded stores the partition entries in some storage space and, this partition table, can be considered a little partition too.
 It is located in a well-know offset address of the flash storage.

 ### Paper